CGJennings/se3docs/docs/um-release-notes.md

 * Added `arkham.Subprocess.launch` to simplify starting a child process that uses an executable class in the app JAR.

-* A host of script engine updates bring the JS engine close to ES6 level.
+* A host of script engine updates bring the JS engine closer to ES6 level.
 This includes arrow functions, object/class methods, destructuring assignment improvements, new native JS object methods, and many bug fixes and performance improvements.
 More details and examples of these changes can be found under the notes for beta build 3970.

 * [Improved scripting (JS) API documentation](assets/jsdoc/) is now in beta.
 This corrects and expands existing documentation, links to the Java API when relevant, and includes basic documentation for built-in JS objects (`Array`, `Function`, and so on).
 The [Typescript definition files](https://github.com/CGJennings/se3docs/tree/master/script-lib-types) used to generate these docs are included in the se3docs repository.
 Suggestions, corrections, and improvements welcome.
 The [original JS API documentation](assets/jsdoc-legacy/) is still available during the transition.